alexmansfield/modest-images/README.md

-# modest-images
+# Modest Images
-A custom post type for images that stays out of the way.
+A modest approach to adding a custom post type for images.